brown-dash/Dash-Documentation/markdown/properties/sharingPermissions.md

 </details>

 ## Description
 Displays the current owner of a document and who has permission to view the current document.
 Permission levels can vary depending on what the owner of the document decides.
-These choices include: